 - Under the new law, taxpayers are limited to deducting a combined \$10,000 in state and local income, real estate, and sales taxes.
-For taxpayers who are not currently in the AMT, it may make sense to make state estimated tax payments in December for their remaining 2017 state tax balance.
-However, an anti-abuse provision has been included in the bill which explicitly disallows a 2017 deduction for prepaying 2018 state income taxes. - The new law increases the charitable income tax deduction for cash gifts from 50% to 60% of AGI.
+This presents the following planning opportunities for taxpayers who are not in the AMT for 2017: - It may make sense to make state estimated tax payments in December for their remaining 2017 state income tax balance. - Some cities allow homeowners to pre-pay some or all of their 2018 real estate taxes.
+Reach out to your local City Hall for logistics.
+If you have a mortgage and they escrow for real estate taxes, you will have to let them know which taxes you prepaid. - An anti-abuse provision has been included in the bill which explicitly disallows a 2017 deduction for prepaying 2018 state income taxes.
+It makes no mention of prepaying 2018 real estate taxes, but it is not inconceivable that this could change. - The new law increases the charitable income tax deduction for cash gifts from 50% to 60% of AGI.
 Disallows deductions for money paid for seating rights at college athletic programs (the current rule is that 80% of such amounts are allowed as a deduction).
-Buy those seating rights now! - The home mortgage deduction limit is reduced from interest on \$1m of indebtedness to interest on \$750k of indebtedness.
-Existing mortgages are grandfathered at \$1m of indebtedness, as are debts for homes under contract as of 12/15/17 and closed before 4/1/18. - Eliminates the deduction for interest on home equity loans.
+Buy those seating rights now!

-- The medical expense deduction is retained.
+- The home mortgage deduction limit is reduced from interest on \$1m of indebtedness to interest on \$750k of indebtedness.
+Existing mortgages are grandfathered at \$1m of indebtedness, as are debts for homes under contract as of 12/15/17 and closed before 4/1/18. - Eliminates the deduction for interest on home equity loans. - The medical expense deduction is retained.
 For 2017 and 2018, the threshold is reduced to 7.5%, effectively expanding the deduction for those two years.
 For 2019 and beyond, the AGI threshold returns to its current 10%. - Eliminates the deduction for all miscellaneous itemized deductions subject to the 2% floor under current law.